Bike type guide

 Three gaps catch dirt bike owners specifically.

 The first, and the one that surprises owners, is standard motorcycle and auto policies often exclude off-road bikes.
 A street motorcycle policy, a homeowners policy, and an auto policy frequently do not cover a dedicated off-road dirt bike, leaving owners unknowingly uninsured.
-The fix is a dedicated off-road or dirt bike policy.
-Progressive and Dairyland are among the carriers that underwrite off-road coverage; confirm the bike is listed as off-road use on the policy.
+The fix is a dedicated off-road or dirt bike policy from an insurer that writes off-road coverage; confirm the bike is listed as off-road use on the policy.

 The second is no liability coverage for injuries to others off-road.
 Because dirt bikes are not road-registered, liability coverage is often omitted from the policy by default, so an injury to another rider or property damage on a trail or private land may be uninsured.
 The fix is to add off-road liability coverage where the policy offers it, especially for a rider who uses shared trails or rides on others’ property.

-Because the gap most dirt bike owners hit is being uninsured without knowing it, the first move is to confirm the bike is on a real off-road policy — check Progressive's off-road coverage rather than assume an existing policy reaches the bike.
+Because the gap most dirt bike owners hit is being uninsured without knowing it, the first move is to confirm the bike is on a real off-road policy and quote it on its own rather than assume an existing policy reaches the bike.

 Average premium ranges

-For a year of dirt bike coverage, $120 is a realistic floor and $480 the upper end.
-That figure is a methodology-attributed range, not a quote — it reflects motoinsure's sample modeling across rider profiles and sits well below the all-bikes median, because an off-road dirt bike carries no on-road liability exposure, so the policy is narrower and cheaper.
+For a year of dirt bike coverage, $120 is a realistic floor and $360 the upper end.
+That figure is an illustrative range, not a quote — it reflects published industry averages across rider profiles and sits well below the all-bikes median, because an off-road dirt bike carries no on-road liability exposure, so the policy is narrower and cheaper.

 Dirt-bike-specific discounts

 The discounts on an off-road policy are a narrower set than on a road policy, because a dirt bike policy is itself narrower.
-Insuring more than one bike, bundling a multi-policy package, paying the premium in full rather than monthly, and anti-theft measures are the levers that typically apply [Progressive Corporation, 2026].
+Insuring more than one bike, bundling a multi-policy package, paying the premium in full rather than monthly, and anti-theft measures are the levers that typically apply.

 Anti-theft matters more on a dirt bike than the small premium suggests, because theft from trailers and garages is the main loss a dirt bike policy is built around — securing the bike both reduces the risk and can earn a discount.
 A safety-course discount may apply with some carriers.
 The on-road-specific discounts that drive savings on a street policy do not all carry over, because the off-road policy does not price for on-road risk in the first place.
 Discounts vary by carrier and state.